How To Balance Your Feminine And Masculine Energy At Work

 3. Celebrate Collaboration And Networking

-I see this at work all the time.
+I see this all the time.
 One of my managers, for example, isn’t the most technical person in the room.
-But her social skills are outstanding.
-During presentations, she stays calm, makes appropriate jokes, and creates a relaxed atmosphere.
-The senior managers love her for it.

 4. Create A Feminine Environment At Work